 Danger to Humans

 Horn sharks may bite when harassed.
-According to the International Shark Attack File, there is one recorded instance of a shark bite involving a horn shark.
+According to the International Shark Attack File, there is one recorded instance of a shark bite involving a Heterodontid, a Port Jackson (Heterodontus portusjacksoni).

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.
 If the gillnet fishery in Mexico expands significantly in the future, the population could potentially face problems.

-The horn shark, Heterodontus francisci, occurs in warm-temperate and subtropical regions of the eastern Pacific Ocean from central California to the Gulf of California.
-The literature also suggests that this species may occur off the coasts of Ecuador and Peru (however these records are unconfirmed and may have been misidentifications of other species).
+The horn shark, Heterodontus francisci, occurs in warm-temperate and subtropical regions of the eastern Pacific Ocean from central California to the Gulf of California (Compagno, 2001).

-The background color of the dorsal surface on the horn shark is dark to light grey or brown with dark brown or black spots, which are generally less than one-third eye diameter, on the body and fins.
-Small dark spots are also present below the eye on a dusky patch; and the fins are without abrupt dark tips and white dorsal-fin apices.
+The dorsal surface dark to light grey or brown with dark brown or black spots, which are generally less than one-third eye diameter, on the body and fins.
+Smaller spots are particularly concentrated on head and tail.
+The ventral side is a yellow (Compagno, 2001; Ebert, 2003).

 Size, Age, and Growth